-There are over five Acts of Parliament and numerous regulations, rules and Orders which provide for special counter-terrorism powers and offences.
+There are numerous Acts of Parliament and regulations, rules and Orders which provide for special counter-terrorism powers and offences.

-This is in addition to ordinary criminal offences and police and the security services' powers of surveillance and investigation.
+And all of this is in addition to ordinary criminal offences, and police and security services' powers of surveillance and investigation.

 While some of these new laws and specific terrorism offences may be necessary, many others are not.
-Much recent counter-terrorism legislation is dangerously over-broad and has affected vast numbers of people - in particular peaceful protesters and ethnic minority groups - undermining civil liberties and fundamental human rights.
+Much recent counter-terrorism legislation is dangerously over-broad and has affected vast numbers of people, in particular peaceful protesters and ethnic minority groups, thereby undermining civil liberties and fundamental human rights.

 The worst excesses of counter-terror law passed since 2000 include:

 - Indefinite detention without charge of foreign nationals if suspected of involvement in terrorism;